Willian (footballer, born 1988): 2008–09 season

-He played in the Super Cup penalty shoot-out victory over Dynamo Kyiv on 15 July, being replaced by Brandão after 46 minutes.
+He played in the Super Cup penalty shootout victory over Dynamo Kyiv on 15 July, being replaced by Brandão after 46 minutes.
 On 27 August, he scored a goal in a 3–1 victory over Dinamo Zagreb in the Champions League.
 On 1 November, he scored his first league goal for Shakhtar in a 3–1 win against Zorya Luhansk.
 On 16 November, he scored the only goal in a 1–0 victory over Dynamo Kyiv.
-He scored the goal of the match in a 1–0 victory against Chornomorets Odesa on 25 April.
+He scored the decisive goal in a 1–0 victory against Chornomorets Odesa on 25 April.

-Willian played in Shakhtar's UEFA Cup Final 2–1 extra time victory against Werder Bremen, helping Shakhtar to lift the last UEFA Cup title before it was rebranded as the UEFA Europa League.
+Willian played in Shakhtar's UEFA Cup Final 2–1 extra time victory against Werder Bremen, helping Shakhtar lift the last UEFA Cup title before it was rebranded as the UEFA Europa League.
 He made 52 appearances in the 2008–09 season, scoring eight goals.
 He appeared in all but one league match, scoring five goals, and also netted a goal in a Ukrainian Cup round of 16 tie against Zakarpattia Uzhhorod, which Shakhtar won 4–1.

 2009–10 season

 Willian's first goal of the season came in a 6–1 Ukrainian Cup round of 32 victory against Dniester Ovidiopol on 15 August.
 He made an appearance in Shakhtar's 1–0 extra time defeat to Spanish side Barcelona in the UEFA Super Cup on 28 August, being replaced by Julius Aghahowa in the 90th minute of the match.
 On 17 September, he netted the second goal in a 4–1 win against Belgian side Club Brugge in a group stage match in the Europa League.
-He ended the season with 7 goals in 39 appearances, including 22 appearances and five goals in the league.
+He ended the season with seven goals in 39 appearances, including 22 appearances and five goals in the league.
 He helped Shakhtar to victory in the Ukrainian Premier League.
 They finished the league with 77 points, six ahead of nearest rivals Dynamo Kyiv.